Bitcoin Mining Calculator

 Is Bitcoin mining still profitable?

-Yes, mining Bitcoin is still profitable - based on the mining hardware hashrate of 63.00 TH/s, electricity costs, and pool / maintenance fees provided.
+Not right now.
+Mining Bitcoin is not profitable at this time with the mining hardware hashrate of 63.00 TH/s, electricity costs, and pool / maintenance fees provided.

 The Bitcoin mining profitability results and mining rewards were calculated using the best BTC mining calculator with the following inputs.

 A BTC mining difficulty of 57,119,871,304,635.00, a BTC mining hashrate of 63.00 TH/s consuming 3,276 watts of power at $0.05 per kWh, and a block reward of 6.25 BTC at $26,638.49 (BTC to USD).